 Automation and iterations make the review process faster, clearer, and more valuable for the entire team

-- Strengthen teamwork: Code review is an act of collaboration, not criticism.
-It creates an environment where developers support each other, help grow and develop.
-This contributes to forming cohesive and high-performing software development teamwork.
+- Strengthen teamwork: Code review is a collaborative act that creates an environment where developers support each other's growth.
+The result is more cohesive and higher-performing teams.

 Review readiness